Course Outline

 q) Form fields and labels

-r) CAPTCHA – can or cannot?
+r) CAPTCHA – allowed or not?

-s) Compliance with standards HTML
+s) Compliance with HTML standards

-12. Practical issues of digital accessibility
+12. Practical Issues of Digital Accessibility

 a) Is it necessary to publish document scans?